bundlewrap/bundlewrap/doc/dev_contrib.rst

 .. note::

 	Before working on new features, try reaching out to one of the core authors first.
-We are very concerned with keeping Blockwart lean and not introducing bloat.
-If your idea is not a good fit for all or most Blockwart users, it can still be included :doc:`as a plugin <dev_plugins>`.
+We are very concerned with keeping BundleWrap lean and not introducing bloat.
+If your idea is not a good fit for all or most BundleWrap users, it can still be included :doc:`as a plugin <dev_plugins>`.

 Here are the steps: